mejia-dev/portfolio/README.md

 ## Description

 This is a basic portfolio webpage for a programmer.
+The website is responsive and can scale down to 320px width without issue.

 ## Setup/Installation Requirements